Skip to Content

 How to Become a Legal Guardian

 A person becomes a Guardian of the Estate or Guardian of the Person by Petitioning the Court and obtaining a determination that someone is incapacitated.
-The judge then appoints this person a Guardian of the Estate and or a Guardian of the Person.
+The Judge then appoints this person a Guardian of the Estate or perhaps also the Guardian of the Person.

 What is a Declaration of Incapacity/Incompetent